pq-code-package/mlkem-native/examples/README.md

 See [custom_backend](custom_backend) for an example of how to use mlkem-native with a custom configuration file and a custom FIPS-202 backend.

+## Building mlkem-native with a single compilation unit

+See [monolithic_build](monolithic_build) for an example of how to build mlkem-native (with C backend) from a single auto-generated compilation unit.